Batev/Interpret-Models/README.md

 | -0.339: relationship__ Husband                   | -0.821: hours-per-week                            | -0.842: BIAS                                     |                                                  |
 | -0.926: occupation__ Farming-fishing             |                                                   |                                                  |                                                  |
 | -0.932: BIAS                                     |                                                   |                                                  |                                                  |

-In this example we see that only Model 2. classified the person's income wrong, bacause of his *occupation* as *Farming-fishing*.
-Model 3. and 4. have balanced data sets and in Model 1. the prediction was strongly influenced by the *material-status*.

 #### Example 5